ShiauweiZhao/simpol/CONTRIBUTING.md

 Your Pull Request will be reviewed by one of our devs/volunteers and you will be asked to reformat it if needed.

+Please continue to use MATLAB 2019a when working on the `.mlapp` files for consistency reasons.
+For modifications of `.m` files, any MATLAB version can be used.
+Only use a version later than 2019a if really required.

 ## Issues

 Open an issue if you want to report a bug or suggest a feature.